Stop Coul Links Golf Course

 A full planning application and environmental statement, with a very large volume of supporting documents, was lodged with the Highland Council on Friday 29th September 2017.
 It is formally described as Development of 18 hole golf course, erection of clubhouse, renovation of existing buildings for maintenance facilities, pro-shop, caddy hut, workshop, administration building, information booth, formation of new private access from C1026.
 The planning application reference is numbered 17/04601/FUL.

-You can get direct access to the application, the environmental statement and supporting material by clicking here: www.bit.ly/notcoul
+You can get direct access to the application, the environmental statement and supporting material on the Highland Council website by clicking here: www.bit.ly/notcoul

 Please be aware.
 The documents are ordered by date of upload on to the Highland Council site.
 They are not in a logical sequence and at the top of the page they are mixed with letter-based comments on the proposal.
 Paper copies of the document set are held in the Highland Council office at Drummuie (Golspie) and in the Council Service Point in Dornoch.
 That is all.
 Not Coul has purchased its own hard copy, as well as digital files.

-Surprisingly, a second Coul-related planning application was made in late October.
+Surprisingly, a second Coul-related planning application was made in late October 2017.
 This is for a reservoir outside the SSSI to supply water to the golf development.
 This seems contrary to EIA Regulations, which require all elements of an application to be present to allow full assessment of all effects.
 Details can be found on the Highland Council website, http:/wam.highland.gov.uk/wam/ searching on application reference 17/04404/FUL.
-See our Object page for more details of making an objection.
-There is good information available in objections lodged already.
+This application has also been approved by The Highland Council (June 2018).
+At the moment it is not certain if it will form part of the forthcoming public examination.